 - i.
 For each appropriate acquisition, establish the timing, frequency, and degree of vendor engagement necessary to appropriately develop requirements, acquisition strategy, and performance metrics. - ii.
 Recommend appropriate means of communication (i.e., one-on-one meetings, vendor days, draft solicitations, teleconferences, or a combination of these methods). - a.
-Consider methods that would generate new entrants to the market to increase competition. - Work with the Office of Small and Disadvantaged Business Utilization (OSDBU) and Small Business Specialists to identify the best ways to reach out to small businesses. - c.
+Consider methods that would generate new vendors to the market to increase competition. - b.
+Work with the OSDBU and Small Business Specialists to identify the best ways to reach out to small businesses. - c.
 Use the Small Business Central Event Listing on sam.gov/. - iii.
 Collaborate with the OSDBU (as appropriate), Program/Project Manager (PM) and Contracting Officer's Representative (COR) to determine who will conduct vendor engagement efforts and how these sessions will be conducted. - a.
 Encourage the PM and COR to communicate appropriately for presolicitation efforts. - b.
 Be the focal point for vendor communication after the solicitation is issued. - iv.
 Be as knowledgeable as possible about the content of the procurement forecast.